-After whittling down the list of established and emerging virtual conference platforms even further, what emerged were these finalists for the best virtual conference platform in 2021.
+After whittling down the list of established and emerging virtual conference platforms even further, what emerged were these finalists for the best virtual conference platform.

 Accelevents is a virtual event platform for virtual, hybrid, and in-person events.
 It’s an affordable-ish solution aimed at companies that are mid-sized and bigger, but it’s missing one big thing: a mobile app.